 PX Mini Mall – open 6 a.m. to 9 p.m.
 Monday through Friday; 7 a.m. to 9 p.m.
 Saturday and 7 a.m. to 8 p.m.
 Sunday.

 Religious Services – In-person worship has resumed in chapels with COVID-19 prevention measures in place.
 All who attend must wear a mask, except for children 2 or younger and those performing a ministry function on the platform.
 Hand sanitizer will be available, and there is a six-foot physical distancing requirement except between family members.
 Pews will be marked off to ensure distancing can be maintained.
 Religious affairs specialists will be on hand to assist.
 Sacraments will be offered under COVID-19 restrictions that have been dictated by endorsing agencies and military policy.
 To maintain a safe environment, the following services will not be offered at this time: religious education, Watchcare, children's church and fellowship activities.

-Fort Drum chaplains want to provide the community an opportunity to fulfill religious requirements and to meet with fellow believers once again, but they do not want anyone to feel pressured to attend.
+Fort Drum chaplains want to provide the community an opportunity to fulfill religious requirements, but they do not want anyone to feel pressured to attend.
 If you are concerned about exposure for yourself or a family member, feel free to watch the virtual service on the Facebook page: @FortDrumChapel.

 Jewish Shabbos – 6 p.m.
 Friday, Main Post Chapel

 Mass – 9 a.m.
 Sunday, Main Post Chapel

 Traditional Christian – 10 a.m.
 Sunday, Riva Ridge Chapel

 Inspirational Gospel – 10:30 a.m.
 Sunday, Po Valley Chapel

 Chapel Next – 11 a.m.
 Sunday, Main Post Chapel